 Minorities in Agriculture, Natural Resources and Related Sciences is a St. Paul based nonprofit that provides opportunities for students of different backgrounds to grow professionally within their field of interest, to socialize with other students of the same or different backgrounds, and to make a difference in the community.
 MANRRS is also a nationally recognized organization with yearly conferences.
 All are welcome!
 Join in, enjoy our pizza meetings, and learn different things from speakers and professional groups.
 Email email@example.com with any questions.

-This is an annual, agriculture-focused event organized by CFANS students.
+This is an annual, agriculture-focused event organized by CFANS students, with participation from alumni.
 It began on the St. Paul campus in 1916, when it was known as Ag Royal.
 The event is open to everyone and includes activities and competitions that help people learn about agriculture.
-Event activities include: BBQ, Ag Olympics, Quiz Bowl, Royal Run, skits, "MN Royal Court", music and music contests, celebrity showmanship contests, and more.
-See the official Student Group page or the MN Royal Facebook page.
+Event activities include: BBQ, Ag Olympics, Quiz Bowl, Royal Run, skits, "MN Royal Court", music, celebrity showmanship contests, and more.
+See the official Student Group page, Facebook page, and the CFANS page for this event.

 The student chapter of the National Agri-Marketing Association prepares students for careers in agricultural marketing, sales, communications and public relations.
 NAMA helps members develop career skills and gain professional contacts.
 Planned annual activities for the club include a trip to the national NAMA convention to present a marketing proposal for a new agricultural product.
 The only requirement for the club is an interest in an agri-marketing career or an interest in career contacts and networking.